Find Best Transportation Options between Boston & NYC?

 Book tickets: Online up to 2 hours before departure

-Stations: Boston - South Station; NYC - Penn Station vicinity (check website for exact location)
+Stations: Boston - South Station; NYC - departures about 3 blocks from Penn Station and arrivals at 7th Avenue and 27th Street intersection (check website for exact location)

 Travel time to NYC: 4 hours, 15 minutes

-Typical 1-way fare: About $10 - $39; ticket cost is higher closer to departure date, so you'll save by making your reservations as early as possible.
+Typical 1-way fare: About $10 - $39; ticket cost is higher closer to departure date, so you'll save by making your reservations as early as possible; $1 tickets occasionally available

 Amenities: Free WiFi on some buses; no restrooms on board the bus